 · Work out everyone’s priorities

 Figuring out what everyone most wants to do is a good place to start.
 For example, if your daughter’s a train enthusiast, you might want to consider locations with old stream train services still running.
 If your partner loves hiking, look for places with a few nice walking trails.
+If, as a family, you like to stay in one place then a big hotel complex may be better whereas if you like to go off and explore local areas, book trips to places like zoos or vineyards then you need to consider the wider location too.
 And don’t forget your own needs – this is your holiday too!

 · Travel times.